maryamlawal727-star/n8n-automation-portfolio/workflows/gmail-triage/README.md

 ## The Solution

 This workflow runs every hour and reads incoming emails automatically.
-It passes each email to Groq AI which categorises it, assigns a priority level, writes a one-line summary, and determines what action to take.
+It passes each email to Groq AI, which categorises it, assigns a priority level, writes a one-line summary, and determines what action to take.
 The workflow then applies Gmail labels, archives low-priority mail, flags urgent messages, and logs everything into a Google Sheet for full visibility.

 The inbox goes from chaotic to organised without the owner touching a single email manually.

-- Client emails flagged and moved to priority folder instantly
+- Client emails are flagged and moved to the priority folder instantly
 - Newsletters and promotions archived automatically
-- Spam and irrelevant mail deleted without human input
+- Spam and irrelevant mail are deleted without human input
 - AI drafts a reply for high-priority emails and saves it to drafts
 - Full triage log updated in Google Sheets after every run